 Insulin C-Peptide Test: Purpose, Preparation, Procedure and Understanding the Result

-The C-peptide test is done to monitor and treat diabetes.
+The connecting peptide or C-peptide test is done to monitor and treat diabetes.
 It shows how well your body makes insulin, which moves sugar or glucose from your blood into your cells.
 C-peptide is a byproduct created when insulin is produced.
 Measuring the amount of C-peptide in blood indicates how much insulin is being produced.

 Insulin is the hormone that is responsible for lowering blood glucose levels which is produced by beta cells in the pancreas.
 Our body will break down the food we eat into glucose and other nutrients, which is then absorbed from the blood by beta cells.